unisonweb/unisonweb-org/src/data/docs/tour/sharing.md

 description: placeholder
 ---

+# Publishing code and installing Unison libraries

 Unison code is published just by virtue of it being pushed to github; there's no separate publication step.

+## Publishing your code

 You might choose to make a copy of your namespace.
 Let's go ahead and do this:

 ```
 .mylibrary> cd .